The struggle is real to clearly see God’s nature — and to steadily move toward Him. Are you have trouble loving God?

 His appreciation for life and its potential, he adds, increased when he stepped away from his faith.
 But we need to understand Bell’s view of God to properly analyze his statement.

 Making Sure We Have the Right View of God

 Bell embraced the idea that being heaven-focused is super important, but daily life is merely a struggle to endure.
 “Ironically,” he writes, “my Christian upbringing taught me that ultimately this life doesn’t matter, which tends to make believers apathetic about suffering and think that things will only get worse before God suddenly solves everything on the last day.”

 Yuck.
 This is so not the view God wants us to hold for life.
 We’re to give this life our all, for His glory, not squander it despising “sinners” and trying to not rub shoulders with them.

 Christians who live out Bell’s skewed theology not only live royally ticked off about the daily pains and obstacles of life, they want to insulate themselves as much as possible.
 They hold the yucky world at arm’s length, lest it dirty their halo and/or muck up their chances of residing in a heavenly mansion.
-(I was actually raised to think like this.)

 Dr. William Lane Craig, a research professor of philosophy at Talbot School of Theology, points out that Bell has merely swapped one subjective construct for another.
 To reject the constraints of his skewed theology, it’s clear that Bell believes he has to reject even its source: God.
 Craig explains why he doesn’t think Bell “gets” that atheism isn’t a better choice than Christianity, just different.
 To live “happily,” explains Craig, we each construct a personal value system to bring meaning to our life: